 - Big Cartel

-When it comes to getting your product data out of both platforms, Shopify lets you export your product data (to CSV or XLS file); Squarespace does not.
+When it comes to getting your product data out of both platforms, Shopify lets you export all your product data (to CSV or XLS file); Squarespace, by contrast does not (it permits you to export pages, blog posts and images but not products).

-This lack of an export tool is worth serious consideration, because if your business grows to the extent that you need to switch to an enterprise grade solution (such as Shopify Plus or Bigcommerce Enterprise, for example), you may face a potentially major roadblock, particularly if you have a very large store.
+This lack of a fully-featured export tool in Squarespace is worth serious consideration, because if your business grows to the extent that you need to switch to an enterprise grade solution (such as Shopify Plus or Bigcommerce Enterprise, for example), you may potentially face a very big roadblock, particularly if you have a very large store.
 There are some merits in Squarespace's "walled garden" approach to website building, but the lack of product export functionality is in my view, one wall too many.

 Furthermore, the information provided on the Squarespace site about this issue is rather misleading.
 Under a 'Can I download Squarespace' heading, the following statement is made: